tomc98/Pedal-Pilot/README.md

 ## Features

 - Connect to Saitek Pro Flight Rudder Pedals or other similar HID devices
-- Control GitHub Copilot inline suggestions with your left pedal
+- Control GitHub Copilot inline suggestions and text editing with your left pedal
   - Push forward to accept suggestions (attempts character-by-character if supported)
-  - Pull back to dismiss/hide suggestions
+  - Pull back to send backspace keypresses that delete text
-  - Acceptance speed varies based on pedal position (faster with more forward pressure)
+  - Speed varies based on pedal position (farther from center = faster action)
   - Adapts to available Copilot commands (falls back to full acceptance if needed)
 - Debug view to visualize pedal inputs
 - Auto-detection of commonly used USB pedals